-Teacher: Now, in this next part I'd like you to talk about something together for about two minutes.
+Teacher: Now, in this next part I would like you to talk about something together for about two minutes.

-Here are pictures of landmarks.
-Talk to each other about what you like and don't like about these landmarks.
+Here are some pictures of life in the desert.
+Talk to each other about what life was like in the desert and whether you would like to live a